saint-lascivious/unbound-config/README.md

                             very large outgoing port ranges
                             Will not notably impact performance
                             Unused in the absence of libevent.conf

+    libhiredis-dev          Used for Redis database backend cachedb access

+    redis-server            Used for providing a Redis database

     sudo                    Used for priveleged system access if the user is not root